Stimayk/ServerInfo-for-LR-WEB/README.md

 1.Install the contents of the PLUGIN folder on the server /game/csgo/addons/counterstrikesharp/

-1.1.Set up the config /game/csgo/addons/counterstrikesharp/configs/server_info.ini
+    1.1.Customize the config /game/csgo/addons/counterstrikesharp/configs/server_info.ini

+2.Download WEB module from https://discord.com/invite/sYKAk3GCbD

-2.Install the contents of the WEB folder on your site in the app/modules/ folder.
+	2.1 Install the contents of the WEB folder on your site in the app/modules/ folder.

-2.1 Go to the forward folder in the file js_controller.php and change the password to the one you specified during setup (at the end of line 5)
+    2.2 Go to the forward folder in the js_controller.php file and change the password to the one you specified during configuration (line 5).

-3.Restart the server and update modules and translations in the web admin panel.
+3.Restart the server and update modules and translations in the web admin panel